automatiko-io/automatiko-approval-task/README.md

 even without authentication users must know both pipeline run name and the user id (or email) that the task is assigned to.

-In many situations, authentication is required and to comply with this requirements Approval Task takes advantage of [https://oauth2-proxy.github.io/oauth2-proxy](OAuth proxy) that allows to configure it with various identity providers such as
+In many situations, authentication is required and to comply with this requirements Approval Task takes advantage of [OAuth proxy](https://oauth2-proxy.github.io/oauth2-proxy) that allows to configure it with various identity providers such as
 - Google
 - Azure